Developer Debug Tools

 TYPE ⇢ Function

 Log a comma-separated string or array of functions that have been called to get to the current point in code.
-Basically logs wp_debug_backtrace_summary()
+Basically logs wp_debug_backtrace_summary()to debug.log using ddtt_write_log().

 PARAMETERS: